Luís Castro (Salvadoran footballer)

-Luís Alberto Castro Díaz (born May 19, 1981) is a Salvadoran footballer currently playing for East Bay FC Stompers in the National Premier Soccer League.
+Luís Alberto Castro Díaz (born May 19, 1981) is a former Salvadoran footballer who last played for East Bay FC Stompers in the National Premier Soccer League.

 Club career

-Castro has played the majority of his career for Salvadoran giants C.D.
-FAS.
+Castro has played the majority of his career for Salvadoran giants FAS.

 International career

 Castro made his debut for El Salvador in a February 2003 UNCAF Nations Cup match against Nicaragua and has earned a total of 2 caps, scoring no goals.
 He has represented his country at the 2003 UNCAF Nations Cup.

 His final international was a January 2004 friendly match against Panama.